tbs1-bo/pingometer/README.md

 automatically.

 The VIN pin of the nocdemcu devkit is connected to a power regulator.
-Therefore a 9V battery can be attached to power the board.
+Therefore a single 9V battery or a 4 x 1.5V battery pack can be attached to power the board.

 An
 [article at Henry's Bench](http://henrysbench.capnfatz.com/henrys-bench/arduino-projects-tips-and-more/powering-the-esp-12e-nodemcu-development-board/)